-Not only does this ensure that you get what you pay for, it also gives you the piece of mind knowing that you are getting what you need from the footwear.
-While there is value with higher priced minimalist running shoes, it’s important to preform due diligence and not compile a list of only the most expensive ones on the market.
+Not only does this ensure that you get what you pay for, but it also gives you the peace of mind knowing that you are getting what you need from the footwear.
+While there is value with higher priced minimalist running shoes, it’s important to perform due diligence and not compile a list of only the most expensive ones on the market.
 Our focus is on giving our readers choices that work the best for their activity and their wallet.

-One of the most important considerations is terrain type.
-Unlike a wide variety of althletic footwear that can go from treadmill to non-technical trails without much thought or worry, minimal runners are not for that type of application.
+One of the most important considerations when it comes to minimal running shoes is the terrain type.
+Unlike a wide variety of athletic footwear that can go from treadmill to non-technical trails without much thought or worry, minimal runners are not for that type of application.
 If you are going to be running out on trails, make a selection that offers protection from elements such as dust and water.

-Minimal runners use far less materials than their counterparts, so dust and sand will get in quickly and negatively affect your run if you don’t choose a trail rated option.
-If you know for a fact that you will be doing both indoor and outdoor workouts, experts recommend buying two separate pairs of shoes to keep unnecessary injuries at bay.
+Minimal runners use far fewer materials than their counterparts, so dust and sand will get in quickly and negatively affect your run if you don’t choose a trail rated option.
+If you know for a fact that you will be doing both indoor and outdoor workouts, experts recommend buying two separate pairs of minimal running shoes to keep unnecessary injuries at bay.